 PUPA: 25mm, width 8mm.
 Head, thorax and wing-case very pale ochreous, dorsum spotted with dark brown, the lateral and ventral surfaces closely, transversely barred with dark brown.
 Abdomen ochreous, with a broad black transverse band on the hind edge of each segment encircling the body.
 There are also broken dark brown transverse bars in the dorsal area turning to dots in the lateral and ventral areas.
 Spiracles and cremaster black.
 Latter elongate-conical, ending in a simply pointed shaft (Bell & Scott, 1937).

 Larval hostplants.
 Leptodermis lanceolata (Rubiaceae) in India (Bell & Scott, 1937).

 China: Not present.

-From northwestern India along the southern Himalaya of northern India.
+From northwestern India along the southern Himalaya of northern India, and Bhutan.
 A record of this species from Yunnan, China, is due to confusion with Neogurelca himachala.